 As a young man Phillip held a high level security clearance while stationed on the front lines of the Cold War in northern Japan; he later worked for a San Francisco organization that promoted ‘citizen diplomacy’ between the US and Soviet Union while supporting Russian economic restructuring and the development of civil society under Mikhail Gorbachev.

 He was a campaign consultant on a half-dozen American elections including a US congressman and attorney general for California and was instrumental in electing the first non-white Oregonian to statewide office, meeting Bill and Hillary Clinton, Al Gore, Gorbachev, and the occasional celebrity along the way.
 Phillip witnessed civil strife in Latin America as a young journalist, surviving the 1985 8.1 Mexico City earthquake that killed 30,000+ people.

-He’s lived and worked in seven countries in Asia, traveling to dozens of countries globally.
+He’s lived and worked in eight countries in Asia, traveling to dozens of countries globally.
 He’s been a lifelong film buff and a very early Internet user in San Francisco.
 In the mid-90s in Beijing, he helped launch the first western-style Internet café chain in China allowing users for the first time to be able to log-on without prior permission from the authorities.
 More recently he’s been a tech PR specialist, film producer, industrial videographer, teacher, bicycle evangelist and not-so old China hand.